chevronphp/chevron/README.md

 ### How would one go about using these tools?

 Check the tests.
-They're verbose so that they can double as examples and documentation.
+Hopefully they're verbose enough to double as examples and documentation.

 ### TODO